-Ausgrid engages specialist contractors to conduct bushfire safety helicopter patrols in parts of The Hunter, Newcastle, Central Coast and Sydney looking for hazards.
+Ausgrid engages specialist contractors to conduct bushfire safety patrols utilising helicopters, vehicles and drones (UAV) in parts of The Hunter, Newcastle, Central Coast and Sydney looking for hazards.
 The helicopter crews use radar imaging equipment and high resolution photography to identify potential bushfire hazards.
 The radar sends and records 300,000 pulses every second to create a three-dimensional representation of the network and is capable of identifying branch heights with an accuracy of within two centimetres.

-Crews will be in the air from about 7.30am to 5.30pm (weather permitting).
-The helicopters fly between 25 and 40 kilometres per hour and have been modified to allow for the quietest possible operation.
-The helicopters need to fly low at times, and this may startle livestock in rural areas, so property owners may want to consider securing livestock during the patrols.
+The helicopters & drones need to fly low at times, and this may startle livestock in rural areas, so property owners may want to consider securing livestock during the patrols.